 After a traumatic brain injury (TBI), many insurance companies will try to find a way out of paying damages and medical bills.
 This leaves the victims and their families shackled to medical bills, long-term care costs, and a lifetime of lost wages.

-Handling a head injury case can be challenging even for an experienced trial attorney, but a seasoned Colorado Head Injury Attorney can guide you along the way.
+Handling a head injury case can be challenging even for an experienced trial attorney.
+That’s why you need a seasoned Colorado head injury attorney to guide you along the way.

-In the case illustrated by the CT scans on this page, we were hired only days after the accident that caused this man to lose a significant portion of his brain.
-He was lying unconscious in intensive care for twenty-one days at Good Samaritan Medical Center in Lafayette, CO.
-His wife hired us, and we immediately began interviewing witnesses, notifying the opposing insurance companies that we were representing the family, and interviewing experts.
+His wife hired us and we immediately began interviewing witnesses, notifying the opposing insurance companies that we were representing the family, and interviewing experts.
 We also managed to take photos of the scene, document the weather at the time of the accident, and begin gathering certified copies of the police and fire department reports, including audio of the 911 phone call, first responder reports, body cam footage, and photographs.
-In this case, these documents helped us advocate for our client, increase the amount of his disability payments, and draft a comprehensive complaint detailing exactly how the defendant's negligence was the cause of his injuries.